RiwanC/SpecEdit/Readme.md

 N.B.: The current version of SpecEdit still needs improvements.
 - Comments are not fully supported by the current paster and custom persistence model.
 This means they have to be stripped from a plaintext file created outside of SpecEdit.
 - Identifier referencing is only partially implemented yet.
-- UX needs consequent further development.
+- UX needs sizable further development.